Yanshee-Serenade/Depth-Anything-3-ROS2/README.md

 ## Overview

-A production-ready, camera-agnostic ROS2 wrapper for Depth Anything 3 (DA3), providing real-time monocular depth estimation from standard RGB images.
+This aims to be a camera-agnostic ROS2 wrapper for Depth Anything 3 (DA3), providing real-time monocular depth estimation from standard RGB images.
 This package is designed to work seamlessly with any camera publishing standard `sensor_msgs/Image` messages.

 ### Key Features